ranjotdharni/chemistreams-2.0/README.md

 ![Direct Chat Screenshot][directChatScreenshot]

-Your chat recipient(s) will see you typing and receive your messages in real time.
+Your Chat recipient(s) will see you typing and receive your messages in real time.

 ### View Profile

-Click on your chat recipient's profile picture in the *Chat Header* at the top of the Chat View to **view their profile.**
+Click on your Chat recipient's profile picture in the *Chat Header* at the top of the Chat View to **view their profile.**

 ![Direct Profile View][directProfileView]

 ## Group Chat

-Add multiple recipients when creating a chat to create a Group Chat.
+Add multiple recipients when creating a Chat to create a Group Chat.

 ![Group Chat Screenshot][groupChatScreenshot]